o-ran-sc/pti-o2/docs/overview.rst

 INF O2 Service Overview
 =======================

-This project implements a reference O2 IMS and DMS service to expose O2 interface to SMO.
+This project implements a reference O2 IMS and DMS service to expose INF platform to SMO via O2 interface.

-In the E release, the following API of O2 interface is enabled:
+In the E release, the following APIs are supported by INF O2 service:

-1. O-Cloud registration and inventory query
+1. O-Cloud Infrastructure Management Service

-   - O2 service discovers INF platform as O-Cloud, register the O-Cloud to SMO with provisioned SMO O2 endpoint.
+   - O-Cloud provisioning API

-     - Provision SMO O2 endpoint
+     - Provision SMO O2 endpoint into INF O2 service

-     - Register INF as O-Cloud to SMO via SMO O2 endpoint
+     - O2 service discovers INF platform as O-Cloud and register INF as O-Cloud to SMO via the provisioned SMO O2 endpoint

+   - O-Cloud Inventory API

      - O2 service discovers following resources of INF platform to answer queries from SMO

        - O-Cloud information

        - Resource Pool of the O-Cloud

        - Resources of the Resource Pool, including pserver, cpu, memory, port, interface

+       - Resource Types associated with Resources

+    - O-Cloud Subscription and Notification

+      - O2 service exposes Subscription API to enable SMO subscribes to Notification of changes of resources

-     - kubernetes API endpoint as Deployment Management Service
+    - O-Cloud Deployment Management Service Endpoint discovery API

+      - O2 service enables lookup of O-Cloud DMS endpoints via DeploymentManagementService resource as part of inventory

 2. Deployment Management Service

-   - O2 service expose DMS on behalf of kubernetes API endpoint hosted by INF platform, which support NfDeployment described by Helm charts
+   - O2 service discovers kubernetes clusters hosted by INF platform, exposes them as Deployment Management Services via O-Cloud DMS endpoints

+   - The exposed DMS endpoint supports Lifecycle Management of NfDeployment which represents CNF described in helm chart, the API supports APIs below:

      - Management of NfDeploymentDescriptor

      - Management of NfDeployment

-3. Subscription and Notification

-   - O2 service exposes Subscription API to enable SMO subscribes to Notification of changes of resources

-     - Management of Subscriptions

-     - Notification delivery via Rest API provided by specific Subscriptions